hyperledger-archives/ci-management/docs/source/fabric_ci_process.rst

    flow also applies to the **code only** patch set excluding documentation build process.

-        * Executes `make basic-checks`, `make docker` (builds, re-tags and publish images to nexus3), `make dist` (builds binaries and publishes to nexus2).
-If any of these make targets fail, the fabric-verify-build-checks-x86_64 job sends a `F1-VerifyBuild=-1` vote to Gerrit on the patch set, otherwise it sends `F1-VerifyBuild=+1`, then triggers **DocsBuild** and **SmokeTest** jobs in parallel by posting comments to the patch
+        * Executes `make basic-checks`, `make native`.
+If any of these make targets fail, the fabric-verify-build-checks-x86_64 job sends a `F1-VerifyBuild=-1` vote to Gerrit on the patch set, otherwise it sends `F1-VerifyBuild=+1`, then triggers **DocsBuild** and **IntegrationTest & UnitTest** jobs in parallel by posting comments to the patch
           set:

         * Run DocsBuild